vaut-io/bevae/src/content/en/articles/1-en-lifestyle-change.md

 [*Source: Ryan, R. M., & Deci, E. L. (2000)*](https://selfdeterminationtheory.org/SDT/documents/2000_RyanDeci_SDT.pdf)

-There's one more "type" of motivation we have not yet talked about, shown in the diagram above.
-It lies beyond external regulation: *amotivation.* A person who is amotivated is totally indifferent and sees no point in pursuing the behavior in the first place.
+There's one more "type" of motivation we have not yet talked about, shown in the diagram above: *amotivation.* It lies beyond external regulation; a person who is amotivated is totally indifferent and sees no point in pursuing the behavior in the first place.
 The behavior in question is entirely without regulation and the locus of causality is impersonal, neither external nor internal.

-Amotivation aside (we'll return to it later), if our environment is supportive of our basic psychological needs, the motivations grounding our behavior will shift from being characterized by externally "controlled" regulation to internally "autonomous" regulation.
+Amotivation aside (we'll return to it later), the motivations grounding our healthy behaviors will, over time, shift from being characterized by external "controlled" regulation to internal "autonomous" regulation given that our environment supports our basic psychological needs.

-A number of positive side effects emerge: our task performance and activity engagement improves, we are more persistent in the face of obstacles and setbacks, and we turn into more confident and better functioning people.
+A number of positive side effects emerge as a result.
+Our task performance and activity engagement improves, we are more persistent in the face of obstacles and setbacks, and we become more confident and better functioning.

 #### The marathon runner

 A natural consequence of SDT is that there is rarely only one kind of motivation behind a behavior.
 We'll illustrate this with a thought experiment.
 Imagine that you just finished a marathon.
 What motivated you to train for and participate in the race?

 At the end of the race, there are likely free food and drinks.
-Perhaps you'll be given a physical medal contingent on your performance.
+Perhaps you'll be given a medal contingent on your performance.
 If those were the only reasons you had to train and run in the marathon, you probably wouldn't have followed through with it (external regulation).

 The medal you were chasing could also represent an internal pressure to beat your personal record.
 Maybe your parents pressured you to perform well in sports when you were a kid.
 Those thoughts could well have stayed with you as an introjection.
 Or you saw the race as a way to elevate your status in your  social circle by beating your friends' race times (introjected regulation).